simedw/ur/README.markdown

     % clang test.c 2>&1 | ur
         -lm

-and soon this will also work:
+To automatically rerun clang or gcc with the missing flags:

-    % ur-gcc test.c
+    % ur -- clang test.c
-      error: undefined references to 'tanl'
-      missing libraries: -lm
+        reruning with missing flag : -lm
-      rerunning
-      success

 Build
 =====